 Try this Vegan Scallop recipe, or whip up this Teriyaki King Trumpet recipe and serve over rice.

 - King Oyster Mushrooms, also called King Trumpet Mushrooms: you can find these mushrooms sold loose, in refrigerated produce bins, or in plastic containers wrapped in plastic wrap at the grocery store.
+Check out my buying guide for mushrooms.

-Not sure what to look for?
-Check out our buying guide for mushrooms. - Ground nutmeg: We like to use a microplane to freshly grate nutmeg, but pre-ground will also work.
+- Ground nutmeg: We like to use a microplane to freshly grate nutmeg, but pre-ground will also work.
 Nutmeg pairs beautifully with mushrooms.

 - Garlic: thin slices of garlic crisp up in the butter and add tons of dimension to this dish.